Research projects

 We research on foundations and application of approaches that make AI explainable and controllable.

 We try to understand the mechanisms of DNN models, and reveal how their structures are associated to their behavior.
 We develop methods to probe DNNs, both language models and beyond.
 These methods probe the DNNs at multiple abstraction levels: layerwise, module-wise, attention-wise, neuron-wise, etc. How do the signals extracted at each of these levels correlate to the model behavior?
 Do some parts of the training data lead to the model behavior, as observed in these signals?
 Probing tries to answer questions of this type.
-We develop methods to probe DNN models with high validity and reliability, and integrate the investigated outcomes to the developments of DNN models.
+In addition to developing “testing methods” which probe DNN models with high validity and reliability, we also set up “testing materials” which evaluate the crucial capabilities of DNN models when they are deployed in the high-stake decision-making scenarios.

-One cannot claim a sufficient understanding of a DNN model without successful intervention.
-Intervention involves many aspects.
+We apply the finding from model interpretability to making the models safer.
+This intervention involve many levels.
 For example, prompt-based control steers the model behavior, and model editing changes some part of the knowledge stored in the parameters.
 Compared to fine-tuning the models, these intervention approaches use a fraction of computational resources and aim at achieving targeted modifications on the models.
-We rigorously test the limitations of existing model intervention approaches and explore approaches to improve these intervention methods.
+We rigorously test the limitations of existing model intervention approaches and improve the efficacy of them.

 Natural language explanation

 Language is among the most flexible media that is used by humans to communicate with each other, transmitting information including the rationales behind decisions and the trustworthiness about the individuals.
-When presenting the same concepts to users, language should be the go-to choice, but the generation of explanations with sufficient correctness is still an open problem.
-We explore approaches to steer data-driven systems (including LLMs and beyond) to generate natural language explanations.
-We take inspirations from the literatures in psychology, philosophy and linguistics, and study the factors that make explanations informative, reasonable, and applicable for a wide variety of audience.
-We also research on approaches that prevent the potential misuse of LLM-based explanation generators.
+Language models demonstrate strong reasoning capabilities, but the explanation involves the users and is more challenging.
+Currently, it is hard to explain with sufficient faithfulness while balancing the plausibility.
+We explore approaches to steer data-driven systems — including LLMs, LM agents and beyond — to generate explanations, both for the systems themselves and for other systems.
+We take inspirations from the literatures in psychology, philosophy and linguistics, and set up rigorous benchmarks that evaluate the explanations in terms of informativeness, safety, and situatedness.